zukunft/zukunft.com/docs/llm/json_structure.md

 ## Calc-validation

 Optional.
-A list of *expected* formula results: instead of being stored, each entry is **recomputed** from the file's own values and formulas and compared, so a broken formula or a mistyped input is caught at import time.
-Same shape as a stored `result`, but routed through `validate_results` — a mismatch is reported as a failed validation, never saved as a value.
+A list of *expected* formula results: each entry is **recomputed** from the file's own values and formulas and compared, so a broken formula or a mistyped input is caught at import time.
+Same shape as a stored `result`, and additionally routed through `validate_results` — a mismatch is reported as a failed validation and stops the import, never saved as a value.

+A checked entry is a result like any other, so it is **also stored** in the results table with its phrases, its number and the formula that calculated it.
+Its `context` is stored as the source group only if it has at most four phrases;
+a longer context does not fit the `source_group_id` column of `results_prime` and `results_main`, so the result is saved without it and the import logs a warning (`result_list::drop_unsupported_src_grp`).

 ```json
 {